The following is a guest blog post written by Carlos Schults.

 git add .

 In the example above, we’ve created a new repository and added three commits to it, creating a new file per commit.
 Here’s a visual representation of the current state of our repository:

 To create a new branch from the current point, we just have to run git branch <branch-name>.
 I’ll call the branch “example” since I’m not feeling particularly creative:

 We’ve created a branch but haven’t switched to it yet.
 This is how our repo looks like now:

-What if we added a new commit while still in the master branch?
+What if we added a new commit while still in the controller branch?
 Would that impact the example branch?
 The answer is no. Execute the following commands:

 echo "Another file" > file4.txt